allianceauth/allianceauth/docs/maintenance/troubleshooting.md

 ### `pip install -r requirements.txt` is failing

-Most commonly, your repositories did not include the `requests` package.
-Install it and try again: `sudo pip install requests`

-Otherwise it's usually a missing dependency.
+Either you need to `sudo` that command, or it's a missing dependency.
 Check [the list](../installation/auth/dependencies.md), reinstall, and try again.

 ### I'm getting an error 500 trying to connect to the website on a new install